voidspace/voidspace.github.io/training.md

 * [Effective Testing with unittest and mock](/effective-testing/)

   Practical testing techniques and principles with the standard library Python testing tools.
 Become a wizard with mock.
+Covers both unit testing and functional end-to-end testing.
 Includes optional sections on py.test and web application testing with Selenium or Nightwatch.

-* TDD with Django
+* Test Driven Development with Django

   An introduction to web application development and the testing of web applications with Selenium.
 Based on the course [TDD with Python by Harry Percival](https://www.obeythetestinggoat.com/).
-A two day course.
+A two day course on both the principles of automated testing, including performance of test suites, and practical techniques.

 ### Testimonials